raviraj-shinde/springboot-microservices/readme.md

     ```
 -  2️⃣ Using External GitHub Repo (Recommended for real setups)....

+---

+#### How to add centralized config

+- Requires the same service name as `spring.application.name`
+- Config files placed under:
+    ```
+    resources/config
+          │     │── api-gateway.properties
+          │     │── employee-service.properties
+          │     └── department-service.properties
+          │
+          └── application.yml (config-server's self)

+    ```
+- Each microservice loads only its matching file.
+- Here properties of `config/...-service` are shown in their respective component sections.

 --------------------------------------------

-## B. eureka-server
+## B. service-registry (Eureka Server)
 --------------------------------------------

 #### Main dependency:
 - Eureka Server : `spring-cloud-starter-netflix-eureka-server` (Web UI comes built-in)
-- No other Dependency required in this service/server
+- No other Dependency required for this server
 ---

 #### Annotations: `@EnableEurekaServer`